Days Until June 21st - Summer Solstice & International Day of Yoga

 📚 Interesting Facts

-The summer solstice is the longest day of the year in the Northern Hemisphere
+The summer solstice typically occurs on June 21st, marking the longest day of the year in the Northern Hemisphere and the official start of summer

-Ancient monument Stonehenge is aligned with the sunrise on the summer solstice
+At Stonehenge, the ancient monument is aligned with the sunrise on the summer solstice, and thousands gather to witness this phenomenon

 🎊 Traditions & Celebrations

-Watching the sunrise at ancient sites like Stonehenge
+Watching the sunrise at ancient sites like Stonehenge, where druids and modern pagans gather to mark the solstice

 📜 Historical Events on This Day

-Why Count Down to Summer Solstice (Northern Hemisphere)?
+Why Count Down to June 21st - Summer Solstice & International Day of Yoga?

-Whether you're planning ahead, celebrating a tradition, or marking a personal milestone, tracking the countdown to Summer Solstice (Northern Hemisphere) helps you prepare and build anticipation.
+Whether you're planning ahead, celebrating a tradition, or marking a personal milestone, tracking the countdown to June 21st - Summer Solstice & International Day of Yoga helps you prepare and build anticipation.
 Use CountDay.org to:

 - Never miss important dates and plan accordingly